heartingNinja/Flat-Kit-Change-Outlines-Runtime/README.md

 # FlatKit - Outline Settings Controller

-This Unity script allows you to control the outline thickness using FlatKit.
+This Unity script allows you to control the outline thickness using FlatKit during runtime.
 It requires a button and slider to reset the pipeline and change the outline thickness.

 ## Setup Instructions